int128/comment-action/README.md

 This action does not support any script to keep it simple and secure.
-You can still write a script by `actions/github-script`, but it would be a good chance to write your awesome action by a programming language.
+You can still write a script by `actions/github-script`, but it would be nice to write your awesome action by a programming language for maintainability.

 ## Inputs